Frames, their relatives and reproducing kernel Hilbert spaces: Conclusion

 \section{Conclusion}

-The results of this paper suggest to change the usage of some notions in frame theory.
-We have shown that any frame can be decomposed into a discrete and a strictly continuous part.
-In this light, it is reasonable to use the term continuous (semi-)frame only if it is actually strictly continuous and semi-continuous (resp. discrete) frame otherwise.
-Moreover, since the underlying measure space of a frame with finite is atomic, all efforts to generalize Riesz bases to general measure spaces are condemned to failure from the beginning.

-We have investigated the redundancy of (semi-)frames in detail and showed that, in this regard, upper semi-frames may behave essentially different from systems satisfying the lower frame bound.
-It is an open question to us whether a similar result like Theorem \ref{reproduced-result} can be proven for the redundancy of a reproducing pair defined in \eqref{redund-rep-pair}.
+With the results of Section~\ref{sec:redundancy-section} in mind, we suggest to use the term \emph{continuous frame} only in the case of a strictly continuous frame, and \emph{semi-continuous} or \emph{semi-discrete} frame if it can be decomposed into nontrivial strictly continuous and discrete parts.
+Moreover, the notion of a continuous Riesz basis (Riesz type mapping) should \textit{not} be used any further as every such system can be written as a discrete Riesz basis.

-Another interesting topic for future research is to find and study alternative notions of redundancy for continuous frames.
+An interesting topic for future research is to find and study alternative notions of redundancy for continuous frames.
 A promising approach that may be adapted can be found in \cite{bacahela06}.
-Studying the dependence on the measure space should thereby remain a key objective.
+Exploring the dependence of any notion of redundancy on the underlying measure space should remain a key task.

-To sum up, we hope that we could emphasize the fundamental importance of RKHSs for analysis/synthesis processes like frames or reproducing pairs.